thetatoken/guardian-testnet-guide/README.md

 ## Launch the guardian node

-Now launch the Theta node in a console with the following command.
+Now launch the Theta with the following commands.
 If you are running the node on a Linux server, you'd need to run the node in a **screen or tmux** session, so that after you've logged off, the Theta node can continue to run.

 ```
 screen -S theta